 “Holiday” was the runaway keyword favorite, with more than 440 uses.
 Food publications were also likely to use “Christmas” to alert you to a new potential favorite holiday recipe–though these publications were more than twice as likely to stick with the agnostic use of “holiday” instead.
 Fellow latke lovers, we’re sorry to report that “Hanukkah” (and its affiliated spellings) was much less likely to be mentioned.
 But did that correlate to lower engagement?

-Each of these keywords sparked exactly the same engagement–some redemption for those of us celebrating eight crazy nights this season.
+Each of these keywords sparked exactly the same engagement–some redemption for those of us celebrating Hanukkah this season.

 There’s clearly a trend shaping up for top-performing holiday food posts–the unattainable.
 Saveur’s followers loved this gorgeous take on ratatouille, a French vegetable dish.